Houlak/dvelop-template/README.md

 <img width="550" alt="Screen Shot 2022-05-10 at 13 25 54" src="https://user-images.githubusercontent.com/37369221/167680948-23b7a12f-70d9-4708-999a-088315a854b8.png">

+* Apart from that, we always need to put together imports from the same folder, and the same with imports with similar with paths.
+For instance, in this example, all imports from the `store` folder should be together, and the same should be done with the other folders like `components`, `assets`, etc.

 * We can even go one step further and create, for example, an `index.tsx` file in the `components` folder so that we can export all of them together and then we are able to import the components that we need together in the same line:

 <img width="550" alt="Screen Shot 2022-05-10 at 13 51 57" src="https://user-images.githubusercontent.com/37369221/167681684-9b399917-6b5c-4d08-9ad1-74602a98dab2.png">